The 20 Best Primary Orthostatic Tremor Doctors Near Me in District of Columbia, US

 English

-Panagiotis Kassavetis is a Neurologist in Washington, Washington, D.c..
+Panagiotis Kassavetis is a Neuromusculoskeletal Medicine provider practicing medicine in Washington, Washington, D.c..
 Dr. Kassavetis is rated as an Experienced provider by MediFind in the treatment of Primary Orthostatic Tremor.
-His top areas of expertise are Drug Induced Dyskinesia, Focal Dystonia, Movement Disorders, Thalamotomy, and Deep Brain Stimulation.
-Dr. Kassavetis is currently accepting new patients.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Drug Induced Dyskinesia, Focal Dystonia, Movement Disorders, Thalamotomy, and Deep Brain Stimulation.

 Experienced in Primary Orthostatic Tremor